Home/ Blogs / Guide / Motion Rate vs Refresh Rate: Decoding The Truth Behind TV Specs

-Decoding Motion Rate vs Refresh Rate: The Truth Behind TV Specs
+Motion Rate vs Refresh Rate: Decoding The Truth Behind TV Specs

 decode-motion-rate-vs-refresh-rate

-Are you tired of the confusion surrounding motion rate and refresh rate?
+Are you tired of the confusion surrounding motion rate vs refresh rate?
 Discover the truth behind these terms and how they impact your TV viewing experience.
 Learn why a true 120Hz refresh rate matters and how manufacturers' marketing terms like "motion rate" can sometimes be misleading.

 What is Refresh Rate?